wearethoughtfox/adyen-web-sdk-sample-code/README.md

 # Checkout Web SDK server example

 ## !
 This repository is for demo purposes only !
-This PHP server example is intended to help developers to get quickly up and running with our JavaScript SDK.<br/>
+This PHP server example is intended to help developers to get quickly up and running with our Checkout JavaScript SDK.<br/>
 Always ask a backend developer to create an implementation of our checkout product.

 ## Requirements